July 28

 Sygic

-Many new cars come with navigation on the highest trim level, but every smartphone comes with plenty of options for GPS navigation, too.
-Some apps and subscription services also offer extra benefits like real-time traffic warnings, construction warnings, and scenic route options.
+Many new cars have navigation on the highest trim level, but every smartphone has plenty of options for GPS navigation, too.
+Some apps and subscription services offer extra benefits like real-time traffic warnings, construction warnings, and scenic route options.

-Sygic comes with all this and more, including local gas prices, voice commands, speed limits, and speed camera locations.
+Sygic comes with all this, including local gas prices, voice commands, speed limits, and speed camera locations.
 It also works even when you don’t have an internet connection.
-This is a plus, since GPS navigation works by triangulating your position with a satellite network.
-The cost for Sygic after the short trial period ends is considerably less than what you’d pay to get a navigation system with fewer features.
-There are plenty of cheaper alternatives out there, but if you want one with everything, Sygic is a good choice.
+This is a plus since GPS navigation triangulates your position with a satellite network.
+The cost for Sygic after the short trial period ends is considerably less than what you’d pay for a navigation system with fewer features.
+There are plenty of cheaper alternatives, but Sygic is a good choice if you want one with everything.

 GasBuddy

-This free app for the iPhone keeps track of the price of gasoline at all the stations in your area.
+This free iPhone app keeps track of the price of gasoline at all the stations in your area.
 Gas prices may be high or low, but it’s always good to save a few extra dollars, especially if your vehicle has a large tank.
 The app sorts prices based on fuel quality and type, so it’s useful no matter what you drive.
-However, the numbers are user updated, so be sure to do your part if you notice that prices no longer match.
+However, the numbers are user-updated, so be sure to do your part if you notice that prices no longer match.

 RepairPal

-Sites that have recognized this free app include Edmunds, the New York Times, and the Huffington Post.
+Sites recognizing this free app include Edmunds, the New York Times, and the Huffington Post.
 RepairPal lets you select what kind of repair or servicing job your vehicle needs, and it will then break down who in the area can help and how much they charge.
-You can also read and write reviews since price isn’t the only factor when it comes to a good car mechanic.
+You can also read and write reviews since price isn’t the only factor for a good car mechanic.
 RepairPal also offers a roadside assistance feature.

 FuelLog